 - A city entity that fails to properly maintain or design roadways

 - A manufacturer that puts a defective or dangerous product on the market

 Call Berger and Green for Help with a Legal Injury Case

-If you have sustained a legal injury, the Pittsburgh personal injury lawyers at Berger and Green can help you recover maximum compensation for your losses.
+If you have sustained a legal injury, the Pennsylvania personal injury lawyers at Berger and Green can help you recover maximum compensation for your losses.
 Call our office at 412-661-1400 for a free consultation today.